-The Eccotemp L5 Portable Tankless Water Heater is the perfect addition to our campervan Water System.
-Reality check: it only takes a gentle summer breeze to make a cold shower feels really cold… With the Eccotemp L5, we can crank the heat up and enjoy!
-We think it often draws the line between taking a shower, or not taking a shower.
+The Eccotemp L5 Portable Tankless Water Heater is the perfect addition to our campervan Water System: crank up the heat up and enjoy!
+We think it often draws the line between taking a shower or not taking a shower.
 We’ve been using our Eccotemp L5 full-time since June 2018, so we have a few things to review about it!

 Eccotemp L5 Overview

 The Eccotemp L5 is a tankless water heater, meaning there is no hot water tank; the water is heated instantly, on-demand.
 You could shower all day and never run out of hot water! (well, that’s until you run out of propane or water).
 This type of heater is not common in north-American homes (but we are seeing them more and more), but they’re quite common in Europe as it is more efficient than a “traditional” water heater with tank.
 Indeed, maintaining a tank of water at high-temperature all day is not efficient; moreover, the tank is often located far away from the appliance, and there is considerable amount of energy lost through the pipes and water wasted waiting for the water to get hot.

 The heater is hooked to our pressurized water system (faroutride.com/water-system).
 Our system is similar to any RV: we have a 25 gallon fresh water tank, and the Shurflo water pump creates the pressure required to feed the appliances (sink, bike-wash & hot shower).